Ceropegia Woodii Care: How To Grow String Of Hearts Rosary Vine

 This unusual, hardy vining succulent produces pretty, variegated, heart-shaped leaves with purple undersides on tough, wire-like stems.

-In addition to its attractive leaves, it also produces small, bead-like tubers or bulbs at intervals along the vine giving it the appearance of a rosary.
+In addition to its attractive leaves, it also produces small, bead-like tubers or bulbs at intervals along the vine, giving it the appearance of a rosary.

 These bulbs can be planted like seeds to grow new plants quickly and easily.

-Tuck them into the soil around the parent plant or place them in new pots and you’ll have a new rosary plant almost before you know it.
+Tuck them into the soil around the parent plant or place them in new pots, and you’ll have a new rosary plant almost before you know it.

-Ceropegia Care: String of Hearts Plant Requirements
+Ceropegia Care: String of Hearts Plant Quick Care Tips

 The rosary plant makes a nice specimen plant on its own when sitting on a pedestal or hung alone in a tall narrow window.
 These plants also make a nice filler when hung between other hanging plants.